deep-learning-security/deep-learning-security.github.io/forum.md

 ## Scholarship and Awards

- For accepted short papers, the forum will be offering scholarships for a number of students, researchers and practitioners invited as speakers to cover costs of travel and stay for the event.
+ For accepted short papers, the forum will be offering scholarships for a number of students, researchers, and practitioners invited as speakers to cover costs of travel and stay for the event.